Swift97/testdrive2-music/SONGS.md

 The sequencer data is made up of __groups of 3 bytes__.

 - The first and second bytes serve as the Little Endian uint16 address of the pattern to be played.
-- The third byte is a transpose value that's applied to whole pattern.
+- The third byte is an upwards transposition value that's applied to whole pattern, given in semitones.

-__IMPORTANT:__ During reverse-engineering experiments, I've found that a transpose value of 0 may break playback in-game.
-Further experimentation necessary.

 >_The following example is taken from TD2's address `0x14` onwards (title song):_
 >